 Legal professional privilege extends to foreign but not in-house lawyers.

-However, the Prevention and Suppression of Money Laundering Activities Law Number 61(I) of 1996 as amended relaxes professional privilege in the case of lawyers offering services susceptible to money laundering or other similar activities.
+However, the Prevention and Suppression of Money Laundering Activities Law Number 61(I) of 1996 as amended relaxes professional privilege in relation to lawyers offering services susceptible to money laundering or other similar activities.

 Other non-disclosure situations